dvdjg/mcp-office/USE_CASES.md

 - **AI Infers**: The user wants to manage compressed files.
 The `fs/archive/list`, `fs/archive/extract`, and `fs/archive/create` tools are now available for ZIP and 7z formats, with read support for others depending on the installed 7z executable capabilities.
 This uses system utilities/libraries, not COM or Office-specific libraries.
 - **AI Action**: Uses the appropriate `fs/archive` tool based on the user's request (list, extract, or create) and the archive format.
 - **Interaction**: AI asks for the archive path, desired operation, and any necessary parameters like target file or output directory.

+### Use Case XX: The Accidental Archivist's Assistant! (generalParseText)
+**Scenario**: You've unearthed a dusty old `.odt` file from a floppy disk labeled "TOP SECRET SQUIRREL RECIPES."
+Is it the key to a global nut empire, or just your Great Aunt Mildred's ramblings?
+Manually opening obscure old formats can be a pain, and you just need the text, stat! 🐿️📜
+**Solution**:
+- **User Tells AI**: "Quick, extract the text from this ancient `mystery_disk.odt` file!
+I need to know if I should be investing in acorns."
+- **AI Infers**: The user needs a fast, no-fuss text extraction from a potentially obscure Office-like format.
+The `office/generalParseText` tool is perfect for this, as it uses `officeparser` which handles a variety of formats without needing specific applications installed or COM interop.
+- **AI Action**: Uses `office/generalParseText` with `filePath=/mnt/floppy/mystery_disk.odt`.
+The tool quickly yanks out the text.
+- **Result**: The extracted text reveals it's actually just a grocery list from 1998, featuring "prunes" and "extra-strength denture cream."
+Crisis (and potential squirrel uprising) averted!
+The `detectedFileType` might also confirm it was indeed an OpenOffice document.
+- **Interaction**: AI says, "Alright, let's see what secrets this digital relic holds!
+Point me to the file, and I'll get the text.
+No promises on deciphering ancient grocery lists, though!"

+### Use Case YY: The AI's Appetizer! (generalParseText)
+**Scenario**: You have a colossal 500-slide PowerPoint presentation (`MegaCorp_Strategy_Q5.pptx`) that just landed on your virtual desk.
+Before committing your high-powered (and potentially expensive) AI to a full, detailed analysis (e.g., summarization, slide generation, image analysis), you want a quick "sniff" of the content.
+Is it a goldmine of strategic insights, or 100 slides of cat memes and inspirational quotes? 🧐🐱
+**Solution**:
+- **User Tells AI**: "Give me a quick text preview of `MegaCorp_Strategy_Q5.pptx` before I unleash the full AI analysis.
+Is it worth the deep dive?"
+- **AI Infers**: The user wants a cost-effective way to pre-screen a large document's textual content. `office/generalParseText` is the ideal "appetizer" before the main AI course.
+It's fast and doesn't involve complex parsing of formatting or objects.
+- **AI Action**: Uses `office/generalParseText` with `filePath=/downloads/MegaCorp_Strategy_Q5.pptx`.
+The tool returns the raw text content from all slides.
+- **Result**: The extracted text is mostly "Are we there yet?", "Synergy!", and a surprising amount of haikus about staplers.
+The AI can now advise the user that a full, costly analysis might not be the best use of resources.
+- **Interaction**: AI says, "Let's get a quick taste of this presentation.
+Give me the file path, and I'll serve up the text content.
+We'll see if it's a five-star meal or just digital breadcrumbs!"

 ### Accessing Cloud Documents (Future)
 **Scenario**: You need to work with documents stored in Teams or Office 365 via their links, ensuring your permissions are respected.